Hugus35/Cinema-project/README.md

 ## What next ?
 - A great improvement should be an automatic update during the API launching, since data files are daily updated on the website.
 - Plotting more statistics and patterns about cinema is also in process.
+- Create Machine Learning or Statistics model to predict if a movie will be a success.